Hi Aunt Vadge,

 In the meantime:

-No sex, no masturbating, no fingering, do not touch your vagina at all except to gently wash it with warm water.
+No sex, no masturbating, no fingering, do not touch your vagina at all except to wash with warm water gently.
 You need to leave the cuts alone so they can heal without interference or aggravation.

-Cuts on your vagina or vulva are just the same as cuts other places – they itch a bit and can be a little bit sore as they heal.
-It’s usually not an issue, they don’t leave scars and they heal very quickly.
+Cuts on your vagina or vulva are just the same as cuts in other places – they itch a bit and can be a little bit sore as they heal.
+It’s usually not an issue; they don’t leave scars, and they heal very quickly.

-Vulvas are so easy to tear – any move in the wrong direction with a hard-on and you can cause damage very quickly.
-It’s so common and in fact kind of normal to a degree, though obviously it is unpleasant and you want to avoid any skin damage.
+Vulvas tear easily – any move in the wrong direction with a hard-on, and you can cause damage very quickly.
+It’s so common and, in fact, kind of normal to a degree, though obviously it is unpleasant and you want to avoid any skin damage.
 Be cautious, take preventative measures to avoid cuts (positions, lube, etc.) and learn how and when tears tend to appear.

-You should be now getting pap smears and an STI check annually – you get them all done at the same time – because you are now sexually active and at risk of infections and HPV (the virus that causes cervical cancer).
-Get used to getting examined, form a good relationship with a doctor you trust (usually a female doctor is preferable because subtle symptoms are easier to describe), and don’t skimp on your check-ups.
+You should now be getting pap smears and an STI check annually – you get them all done at the same time – because you are now sexually active and at risk of infections and HPV (the virus that causes cervical cancer).
+Get used to getting examined, form a good relationship with a doctor you trust (a female doctor is usually preferable because subtle symptoms are easier to describe), and don’t skimp on your check-ups.
 It’s not worth it.

 There are a few reasons why you might get vaginal tears, but let’s not go there just yet.
 Also, please use birth control!
 It’s important.
 You need to protect yourself from pregnancy and infections, so learn how to use condoms, or pick another form of birth control that suits you.